-As a member of Durham University you are part of a community which is proud to be committed to Environmental Sustainability.
-This is a commitment which has led to the development of some challenging carbon reduction targets and we all have an important part to play.
-There are therefore a few key actions that you need to complete before you arrive at Durham University.
+As a member of Durham University, you are part of a community, which is proud to be committed to Environmental Sustainability.
+This commitment has led to the development of some challenging carbon reduction targets and we all have an important part to play.
+Please complete the following points before you arrive at Durham University.

 Online Sustainability Module

-This is a short interactive course which you should complete before arrival at Durham University.
+You should complete this short interactive course before arrival at Durham University.
 To access the module please log in to your duo account, look for and click on 'Environmental Sustainability Training Module' under 'My Organisations & Online Training'.

-If you are bringing your own PC or laptop, please ensure that if it is plugged into the mains it is set up to enter hibernation mode if left unused for 15 minutes.
-Please also close the cover when not in use.
+If you are bringing your own PC or laptop, please ensure that it is set up to enter hibernation mode if left unused for 15 minutes, also close the cover when not in use.
 Please follow the literature from CIS regarding other set up requirements for your PC or laptop.

 Please refer to your College Handbook for regulations regarding electrical items in student accommodation.
 This gives details of the PAT testing requirements for such items as well as providing a list of electrical goods not permitted in student rooms.
 Please note, electric heaters and electric blankets are not permitted in student rooms.

 'Beat the Baseload' Stickers

 During Induction Week the 'Beat the Baseload' stickers will be explained to you and you will see the Green, Amber and Red stickers in communal locations in college.
 You should make use of these and place them on the plug of any electrical item you place in your room.
 These are to act as a reminder to you to switch off electrical equipment when not in use.
 Housekeeping may refer to these stickers if electrical equipment is left on in a vacant room.